gmiaslab/pyiomica/README.md

 ![logo](pyiomica/data/PyIOmica.png?raw=true)

 # PyIOmica (pyiomica)
 This repository contains PyIOmica, a Python package that provides bioinformatics utilities for analyzing (dynamic) omics datasets.
 PyIOmica extends MathIOmica usage to Python and implements new visualizations and computational tools for graph analyses.
+The documentation is available at Read the Docs: https://pyiomica.readthedocs.io/en/latest/

 ## PyIOmica Versions